EwanEwart/greetings/README.md

 This is part of the initial / introductory Golang tutorial.
-This module will be used by hello.go
+This module will be used by hello_greetings.go